German Bread Dumplings Recipe

 Preparation of Bread Dumplings:

 Cut the rolls in slices and then into cubes.
 Place in a large bowl.
 In a separate microwavable bowl, add the milk along with the butter or lard and heat it (about one minute in the microwave).
 The milk mixture should be hot, but not boiling.
-Pour the beaten eggs over rolls and leave to soak for about an hour or until the bread cubes soften.
+Pour the milk mixture and then the beaten eggs over rolls and leave to soak for about an hour or until the bread cubes soften.
 If you still feel that the mixture is too dry, add some more warm milk.
 The amount of milk required depends on the weight of the rolls, which could differ.

 Wash the parsley and dry with a kitchen paper towel.
 Chop it finely with a knife or use a food chopper.
 Sprinkle the parsley over the bread mixture and stir.